-The goal of the assessment of a ship's network and its systems and devices is to identify any vulnerabilities that could compromise or result in either loss of confidentiality, loss of integrity or result in a loss of operation of the equipment, system, network, or even the ship.
+The goal of the assessment of a superyacht's network and its systems and devices is to identify any vulnerabilities that could compromise or result in either loss of confidentiality, loss of integrity or result in a loss of operation of the equipment, system, network, or even the vessel.
 As explained elsewhere, these vulnerabilities and weaknesses broadly fall into one of the following categories:

 - 1. Technical such as software defects or outdated or unpatched systems - 2.
 Design such as access management, unmanaged network interconnections - 3.
 Implementation errors for example misconfigured firewalls - 4.
-Procedural or other user errors normally be responsible for the owner/manager ISM documentation system for ships, for example.
+Procedural or other user errors